-In today’s overly competitive business environment, innovation is what keeps a company ahead of the competition.
+In 2021’s overly competitive business environment, innovation is what keeps a company ahead of the competition.
 But, having an ingenious idea for a product or service isn’t enough if you don’t have the proper infrastructure to support it.

 However, at the pace everything is going today, you may need to evaluate and improve your operations more often and adjust your strategy accordingly.